John-Kun/Orbinaut-Model-Plugin/Readme.txt

 Hello!
 Thanks for Downloading this!

-When you gonna import this to your project, delete the "surface_depth_disable" code on "Framework->Game Start->Window Startup", or else your models gonna get glitched, later go on Stage->Draw Gui End, there you gonna have IgnoreList, place "Models," after the "Framework ,", and after that you can use this.
+When you gonna import this to your project, First go to "Framework->Create" and add after the instance_create(x, y, Background) you add this, instance_create(x, y, Models); for making the model always spawn in the rooms. later go to "Framework->Game Start->Window Startup" and delete the "surface_depth_disable" code, or else your models gonna get glitched, later go on Stage->Draw Gui End, there you gonna have IgnoreList, place "Models," after the "Framework ,", and after that you can use this.